codepath/android_guides/Consuming-APIs-with-Retrofit.md

 ### Create Java Objects for Resources

-Capture the actual JSON output for an API endpoint in order to generate the POJO (java objects) that will be used to deserialize the response.
-Once you have the sample JSON output, you can run the response through [jsonschema2pojo](http://www.jsonschema2pojo.org/) which will auto-generate the necessary objects within the response.
+You can auto-generate the Java objects you need by capturing the JSON output and using [jsonschema2pojo](http://www.jsonschema2pojo.org/).
+You can also create them manually, but you will need to learn how to use the [[Gson library|Leveraging-the-GSON-Library]] that is used by default with Retrofit.

+#### Auto-generating the Java objects
 Make sure to select `JSON` as the Source Type:

 <img src="http://imgur.com/3DRH984.png"/>